daharper/Funky/README.md

 | `.Match(onOk, onErr)`            | Pattern match style              |
 | `.Log(tag)`                      | Logs current state               |

-The **Tests.Result.Complex.pas** file contains a number of unit tests demonstrating a number of the functions.
+The **Tests.Result.Complex.pas** file contains a number of unit tests demonstrating a some of the functions.

-The **TResult** tests were split into two, to highlight the distinction in complexity. **SharedKernel.Core.pas** will similarly have the more complex functions split out to a helper unit.
+The **TResult** tests were split into two, to highlight the distinction in complexity. **SharedKernel.Core.pas** will similarly have the more complex functions split out to a helper unit in the near future.

 ## The Project